Fireflies in the Sun: Production

-The producers originally decided to film the production in Thailand, as was in Sheep Without a Shepherd.
+The producers originally decided to film the production in Thailand, as was the case for Sheep Without a Shepherd.
 However, due to the impact of the COVID-19 pandemic, they built a street view of Thailand in Jiangmen, Guangdong, and the indoor play was completed in the studio of Xiangshan Global Studios.

 Release

 Fireflies in the Sun was released in China on 17 December 2021.

 Box office

 Fireflies in the Sun earned a total of 300 million yuan in its first three days of release.